Castle of Purity (criminal case)

-The Castle of Purity (El Castillo de la Pureza) was a child abuse case that occurred in Mexico City in the late 1950s.
+"Castle of Purity" (El Castillo de la Pureza) was a child abuse and slavery case that occurred in Mexico City in the late 1950s.
 It was perpetrated by Rafael Pérez Hernández, a rat poison manufacturer who locked up his family for 18 years inside an old, dilapidated home in Mexico City's northwestern outskirts.

 Background

 Pérez (1905–1972) was born in Jalisco.
 During his early life, he performed odd jobs.
 Working on the railroads, he lost an arm in 1915.
 He married Sonia María Rosa Noé, a woman of Spanish descent, in 1938.
 The couple settled in Mexico City, in an old house located at the intersection of Insurgentes Avenue and Godard street.
 The marriage was stable during the first seven years, after which the family lock up began.
 The location was known as La casa de los macetones (the big planters house) by locals, since it sported large planters at its facade.
 Pérez was known as a reclusive, but otherwise quiet man who left his house only to distribute the rat poison he manufactured at his home.

 The couple had six children named after ideals and personality traits: Indómita (Untamed), Libre (Free), Soberano (Sovereign), Triunfador (Winner), Bien Vivir (Well Living), and Libre Pensamiento (Free Thought).